 How has the mortgage industry changed since you started, and what would you expect in the future?

-The mortgage industry today is unrecognizable when compared to the industry when I started my career in 1998.
-It used to be the wild west, a bunch of frat boys haphazardly filling out applications for loans that quickly drained the American consumer of much of their hard-earned equity.
-People were treating their homes like ATM machines.
+Those outlaws quickly drained the American consumer of much of their hard-earned equity.
+Folks were treating their homes like ATM machines.
 Fraud was the norm and the industry turned a blind eye to all of it.

 Today, there’s almost no chance of seeing a repeat of any of the nonsense that happened back then.
-Frat boys and fraudsters were driven out of town and lenders are rewarded for making good decisions.
+The outlaws were driven out of town and now the lenders are rewarded for making good decisions.
 As a consumer, there’s never been a safer time to buy a home.

 What can borrowers do to insure a smooth mortgage underwriting process?